SimoneAstarita/queer_NLP_bib/README.md

 Kunsheng Tang, Wenbo Zhou, Jie Zhang, Aishan Liu, Gelei Deng, Shuai Li, Peigui Qi, Weiming Zhang, Tianwei Zhang, and NengHai Yu.
 2024. <a href="https://dl.acm.org/doi/abs/10.1145/3658644.3670284"><u>GenderCARE: A Comprehensive Framework for Assessing and Reducing Gender Bias in Large Language Models.</u></a> In _Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security (CCS '24)_, pages 1196–1210, Salt Lake City, UT, USA.
 Association for Computing Machinery.

+Cassandra L. Jacobs and Morgan Grobol.
+2025. <a href="https://aclanthology.org/2025.queerinai-main.5/"><u>A Bayesian account of pronoun and neopronoun acquisition.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 35–40, Albuquerque, NM, USA (Hybrid).
+Association for Computational Linguistics.

 Enzo Doyen and Amalia Todirascu.
 2025. <a href="https://arxiv.org/abs/2505.23630"><u>GeNRe: A French Gender-Neutral Rewriting System Using Collective Nouns.</u></a> _Computing Research Repository_, arXiv:2505.23630.
 Forthcoming in _Findings of the Association for Computational Linguistics 2025_.

 ## LLMs